 Internships are valuable experiences that build skills and help to determine ‘what’s next’ following graduation.
 In a competitive job market, an internship can make the difference in obtaining a full-time position.
-A very high percentage of CMC students participate in at least one internship during their college years, and many participate in multiple internships.
+Over 90% of CMC students participate in at least one internship during their college years, and many participate in multiple internships.

 To access resources for internships, click here.